Rare porcelain figure "Soldier on Horseback" from the Meissen manufactory.

 Description

-An oval base, decorated with plastic flowers and lush greenery, supported by a tree trunk.
-A young gentleman, seated on a horse, dressed in a pink ceremonial uniform with elegant yellow accents and gold embellishments, holds the reins in his left hand and salutes with his raised right hand.
-Drum vessels with rounded shapes hang at the sides.
-Polychrome painting with gilded edges.
-Probably attributed to Johann Joachim Kändler, circa 1755.
-Condition uncertain, sword mark.
+An oval base adorned with plastic flowers and lush vegetation, supported by a tree trunk.
+A young gentleman seated on a horse, dressed in a pink ceremonial uniform with elegant yellow accents and gold ornaments, holds the reins in his left hand and salutes with his raised right hand.
+Barrel-shaped vessels with rounded forms hang at the sides.
+Polychrome painting with gold edges.
+Possibly attributed to Johann Joachim Kändler, circa 1755.
+Condition uncertain, crossed-swords mark.
 Height: 19 cm.
-Probably based on copperplate engravings by Jacques Gabriel Huquier.
-Comparable Meissen figurine – "Paukenschläger zu Pferde" (model no. 1963).
+Likely based on copperplate engravings by Jacques Gabriel Huquier.
+Comparable Meissen figurine - "Paukenschläger zu Pferde" (model no. 1963).
 Here, the drums on the horse are depicted as small vessels.
 See Adams, Kändler Period, no. 205; Berling, Festschrift, fig. 45 (similar).
-Rare porcelain figurine of a soldier on horseback.
-Slightly restored.
-Crossed swords mark.
+A rare porcelain figurine of a soldier on horseback.
+Minor restoration.
+Crossed-swords mark.
 Meissen.
 Mid-18th century.

 Lot No. 14377